 We have formed strong partnerships with public and private sector organisations and small to large corporations through long-term contractual relationships and alliances, developing deep understanding of numerous industry environments.

-We enjoy long-standing consultative relationships with key industry bodies including the Australian Association of Practice Managers (AAPM), Australian Dental Association (ADA), Institute of Public Administration Australia (IPAA) and Facility Management Association of Australia (FMA).
+We enjoy long-standing consultative relationships with key industry bodies including the Australian Association of Practice Managers (AAPM), Facility Management Association of Australia (FMA), and Institute of Public Administration Australia (IPAA).

 Australian Association of Practice Management